By Univ.-Prof. Dr.-Ing. Til Aach, RWTH Aachen University and Univ.-Prof. Dr.-Ing. Alexander Behrens, RWTH Aachen University

-The course links mathematics taught in the first term with digital signal processing applications.
+The course links mathematics taught in the first term with digital signal processing (DSP) applications.
 It focuses on discrete signals and system theory, covering topics including signal sampling, LSI systems, Fourier transforms, vector spaces, and matrix operations.
-In addition to a two-hour introduction to MATLAB, students receive MATLAB example code and demos, and links to other mathematics courses that focus on linear algebra.
-After two months, the associated lab brings all the material together as the students build their robots.
+In addition to a two-hour introduction to MATLAB, students receive MATLAB example code and examples, and links to other mathematics courses that focus on linear algebra.
+After two months, the associated lab brings all the material together as the students build their robots (Figure 1).

 We designed the course to enable the students not only to learn math and signal processing theory but also to apply it by implementing MATLAB algorithms in machines that move, that actually do something.
 We chose MATLAB as a basis for the course because with MATLAB, taking an algorithm developed on a white board to a working implementation is straightforward.
 Many of the class lectures require matrix and vector operations, which we can map directly to MATLAB algorithms.
 MATLAB is a natural environment for these kinds of operations, providing students with an easy way to learn mathematical methods using real applications.